 English has many words for the feelings that can arise when a good, hard look at the state of the world seems to reveal only negatives.
 Hopelessness, despair, depression, discouragement, melancholy, sorrow, worry, disconsolation, distress, anxiety … there are so many that it would hardly seem necessary to borrow any more from other languages.
 But English never hesitates to borrow words that would lose certain subtleties in translation, and angst, ennui, and weltschmerz have made their way into English by offering a little something extra.
 Have you got a case of one of these imported maladies?
-Here’s a little guide to help you diagnose.
+Here’s a guide to help you diagnose.

 Angst is the word for fear in German, Dutch, and Danish.
-It comes from the same Indo-European root (meaning tight, constricted, painful) that gave us anguish, anxiety, and anger.
-In the mid 19th century it became associated with a specific kind of existential dread through the work of the Danish philosopher Søren Kierkegaard.
+It comes from the same Indo-European root (meaning “tight, constricted, painful”) that gave us anguish, anxiety, and anger.
+In the mid-19th century, it became associated with a specific kind of existential dread through the work of the Danish philosopher Søren Kierkegaard.
 He talked about a type of anxiety that arises in response to nothing in particular, or the sense of nothingness itself.
 It’s not exactly fear, and not the same as worry, but a simple fact of the human condition, a feeling that disrupts peace and contentment for no definable reason.

 Are you dissatisfied and worried in an introspective, overthinking German way?
 You’ve got angst.

 By the middle of the 19th century, ennui became associated with the alienation of industrialization and modern life.
 Artists and poets suffered from it, and soon a claim to ennui was a mark of spiritual depth and sensitivity.
 It implied feelings of superiority and self-regard, the idea being that only bourgeois people too deluded or stupid to see the basic futility of any action could be happy.
 Now, in English, though it is defined as “a feeling of weariness and dissatisfaction,” ennui also has connotations of self-indulgent posturing and European decadence.

 Are you tired, so tired of everything about the world and the way it is?
 Do you proclaim this, with a long, slow sigh, to everyone around you?
 You’ve got ennui.

-In German philosophy it was distinguished from pessimism, the idea that there is more bad than good in the world, because while pessimism was the logical conclusion of cool, rational philosophical pondering, weltschmerz was an emotional response.
+In German philosophy, it was distinguished from pessimism, the idea that there is more bad than good in the world, because while pessimism was the logical conclusion of cool, rational philosophical pondering, weltschmerz was an emotional response.
 Though weltschmerz and ennui are pretty close synonyms, ennui foregrounds the listlessness brought on by world weariness (it can also be a term for more simple boredom), and weltschmerz foregrounds the pain or sadness.
 There is perhaps a greater sense of yearning in weltschmerz (part of the pain is that the sufferer really wants the world to be otherwise).
-Also, as an English word, weltschmerz is not as common as ennui, so there are fewer connotations about the type of person that comes down with it.
+Also, as an English word, weltschmerz isn’t as common as ennui, so there are fewer connotations about the type of person that comes down with it.
 Its very German sound (that “schm”!) makes it seem more serious and grim than ennui.

-Do you have sadness in your heart for the world that can never be and sensible shoes?
+Do you have sadness in your heart for the world that can never be—and sensible shoes?
 You’ve got weltschmerz.